 - their curriculum vitae; and

 any other supporting documentation that would assist the Selection Committee in developing an opinion as to the merit of the application, ie a Aboriginality form signed by a recognized organisation under it's common seal.

 Applications submitted without the relevant documentation will not be considered.

 The applicant authorises the Selection Committee to make such enquiries as to the applicant's good character and suitability to receive the scholarship, which includes authorisation for the Selection Committee to examine the applicant's academic record and seek opinions from relevant members of the academic staff of this University or any other academic institution.

 The award of the scholarship shall be made in the absolute discretion of the Selection Committee, which shall comprise:

 - Deputy Vice-Chancellor, Division of Tropical Environment and Societies (Chair), or nominee

-- Dean, College of Marine & Environmental Sciences, or nominee
+- Dean, College of Sciences and Engineering, or nominee

 - other members deemed appropriate, as determined by the Chair

 - not to award a scholarship in any year if, in the opinion of the Selection Committee, there is no candidate of sufficient merit to warrant an award;